 National AJET’s primary role is to represent the opinions and concerns of the JET community as a whole.
 This is done through biannual meetings with the sponsors of the JET Programme, specifically the Ministry of Internal Affairs and Communications (MIC), the Ministry of Foreign Affairs (MOFA), the Ministry of Education, Culture, Sports, Science and Technology (MEXT), and the Council of Local Authorities for International Relations (CLAIR).

 AJET is organised into two distinct levels, each with their own specific roles and duties: National AJET and local AJET chapters.
 National AJET serves as the communication nexus for all the various AJET groups.
 National AJET is comprised of officers who are elected by the entire JET community and serve for one year.
-These officers consist of three executives who administer AJET, 11 block representatives who are responsible for their home prefecture and several neighbouring prefectures as well as serve as liaison between National AJET and local AJET chapters in their area, a CIR representative, and other posts.
+These officers consist of three executives who administer AJET, 11 block representatives who are responsible for their home prefecture and several neighbouring prefectures as well as serve as liaisons between National AJET and local AJET chapters in their area, a CIR representative, and other posts.
 In addition, there are several appointed officers who supervise various National AJET initiatives.
 Local AJET chapters operate under the umbrella of National AJET and provide support, organise events, and keep JET participants informed of issues affecting them on a local level.

 For further information, to discover great deals in Japan, or for more details about how to get involved, please visit us on our website.